Welcome, I’m Chris Barker

 Stuck in a rut, a resignation that life will never change?
-Mindfulness shines a light on our ingrained beliefs and habits and provides tools to unlock an alternative way of being.
+Mindfulness shines a light on our ingrained habits, roles and routines.
+It provides tools to unlock an alternative way of being.

 Mindfulness for Cancer

 NHS treats the physical, but what about the emotional and mental well-being?
-This is the role of Mindfulness for patients and carers.
+This is the role of Mindfulness for patients, carers and family members.